softwareByAndi/vocab-practice-chrome-extension/README.md

 ## description
-- This is a chrome extension that alters web pages to practice foreign language vocabulary by replacing any vocab you know with it's associated foreign word.
+- This is a chrome extension that alters web pages to practice foreign language vocabulary by replacing any vocab you know with its associated foreign word.
 - to support other languages, change the language codes in the translate.js file.
 - Vocab are colored according to how often you see them:
     - (from new -> mastered) = (red, orange, purple, dark-blue, light-blue, gray, black)